p2k3m/ResumeForge/README.md

 - Allowed file types: `.pdf`
 - Legacy `.doc` files are rejected.

+## Templates
+`/api/process-cv` accepts a `template` parameter (in the request body or query string) selecting the resume layout.
+Available values:
+- `modern` – clean sans-serif look (default)
+- `ucmo` – classic serif styling
+- `professional` – centered header with subtle dividers

+If omitted, `modern` is used.

 ## Edge Cases
 - **Name extraction fallback:** If the résumé text lacks a detectable name, the generated content defaults to a generic placeholder such as "Candidate".
 - **Job description scraping limitations:** The job description is retrieved with a simple HTTP GET request; dynamic or access-restricted pages may return empty or blocked content.